jpruiz114/InstallAnywhere2020PoC/README.md

 # InstallAnywhere 2020 Proof of Concept

-This is a proof of concept project demonstrating InstallAnywhere 2020's capabilities for building installers with custom actions, upgrade functionality, and UI customization.
-The project includes two InstallAnywhere projects built with InstallAnywhere 2020 SP1 on Ubuntu 18.
-File paths may differ if opened on Windows.
+Proof-of-concept project demonstrating InstallAnywhere 2020’s capabilities for custom actions, upgrades, and UI customization.
+It includes two projects built with InstallAnywhere 2020 SP1 on Ubuntu 18; file paths may differ on Windows.

 ## Main folder structure
 ---